It's the start of courses at the "Joly" workshop and to welcome the new students, we wanted to make it look nice.

 To sew our ironing board cover, we will need some muscle 😂, let me explain.

-After washing and ironing the fabric, you will spread it on the floor with the wrong side up, and turn the ironing board top over it.
-Let the fabric extend beyond the edges of the board.
+After washing and ironing the fabric, lay it on the floor with the wrong side up, and place the ironing board upside down on it.

-Draw the outline of the board with a water or heat erasable marker, chalk...
-You can put the ironing board back in place.
-Using a Japanese ruler or straight edge, draw a line 10cm from the edge of the board all around the board.
+Using a Japanese ruler or straight edge, draw a line 10cm from the edge of the board all around.

 Ta-da!
 The pattern is ready!
 Now just cut the fabric!